 You’ll lose total body weight for sure on Dukan diet.

-But you’ll do this by cannibalizing your muscles to feed your liver, by depositing fat inside your muscles, in your blood, or in your kidneys, and by increasing your fat cells size and number.
+But you’ll do this by cannibalizing your active muscles to feed your liver, by depositing fat inside your muscles, in your blood, or in your kidneys, and by increasing your fat cells size and number.

 Before Dukan diet everyone knew you were fat.